10K Running Recovery Week: Benefits and Training Tips

 Sample 10K Recovery Week

-Monday: Rest or 30-minute easy jog
+Monday: Rest or a thirty minute easy jog

-Wednesday: Rest or 20–30 minutes light cycling
+Wednesday: Rest or twenty to thirty minutes of light cycling

-Saturday: 45-minute easy run
+Saturday: Forty five minute easy run

-Sunday: 60-minute long run at easy effort
+Sunday: Sixty minute long run at an easy and fully conversational effort

 How You Know It Worked